 Thurstone’s Primary testing covers a wide range of mental abilities that the person has to determine how the person performs in each of the seven areas.

 - Seven Areas Include: verbal comprehension, numerical ability, memory, spatial relations, word fluency, inductive reassign and perceptual speed

 Differential Ability Scales

-> Combining a few different tests into one to get the best median score of the person, it provides insight on a person’s cognitive abilities.
+Combining a few different tests into one to get the best median score of the person, the Differential Ability Scales provides insight into a person’s cognitive abilities.

-> - Recommended for people between 2 to 17 years of age
+- Recommended for people between 2 to 17 years of age